Men’s Hormones and Sleep

 How Do You Increase GABA Levels Naturally for Better Sleep?

 Research supports four evidence-based approaches to raising GABA activity naturally.
 Exercise — particularly high-intensity interval training — increases cortical GABA by approximately 20%.
-Yoga elevates thalamic GABA in ways that matched-calorie walking does not.
-Certain gut bacteria (Lactobacillus and Bacteroides species) produce GABA directly, and fermented foods at 90–150 grams per day showed optimal sleep
+Yoga showed a trend toward elevated thalamic GABA and correlated with mood improvements in ways that matched-calorie walking did not.
+Certain gut bacteria (Lactobacillus and Bacteroides species) produce GABA directly, and moderate

 How Do You Increase GABA Levels Naturally for Better Sleep?
 Read Post »